rhapsodyv/OpenBLT-STM32/README.md

-# OpenBTL-STM32
+# OpenBLT-STM32
-A generic OpenBTL for any STM32 board using Stm32duino
+A generic OpenBLT for any STM32 board using Stm32duino

 # Why?